Learn to buy and sell antiques and collectibles

 Specializing also opens doors for you.
 When I go to a yard sale I always ask for trains and toys.
 Lots of people who never thought to put out these items will sell them if asked.
 Think about it.
 Asking, "What do you have I can sell on eBay and make a quick hundred on?" isn't going to work.

-3. Get some books on salesmanship and hone your negotiating skills.
+3. Get some books on salesmanship, or my report on Negotiating When Buying Antiques and Collectibles, and hone your negotiating skills.

 4. Start broadening your methods of finding items to sell.
 You don't want to start out by buying a full page ad in the newspaper, but there are hundreds of other inexpensive ways to find items for resale.